 Charlie and the Rich Brothers host Garden Rescue on BBC

-Meanwhile, fans of Garden Rescue can look forward to more episodes in the future as filming for series six is set to resume later this year.
-Shortly before series five (filmed last year) was aired in May, the Twitter account for the gardening programme confirmed to followers when new episodes were likely to be released in light of restrictions as a result of the coronavirus pandemic.
+Meanwhile, fans of Garden Rescue can look forward to more episodes in the future as series six is set to resume at some point this year.
+Shortly before series five (filmed in 2019) was aired in May 2020, the Twitter account for the gardening programme confirmed to followers when new episodes were likely to be released in light of restrictions as a result of the coronavirus pandemic.